 Functions are blocks of code that run on demand without the need to manage any infrastructure.
 Develop on your local machine, test your code from the command line (using

-doctl), then deploy to App Platform — no servers required.
+doctl), then deploy to a production namespace or App Platform — no servers required.
 Learn more about functions.

 To deploy functions to production, you need to structure your source code into a project and upload that project to a GitHub repository

 A project is a collection of resources, including functions, which is stored on your local computer or in a GitHub repository.
 Projects have a prescriptive structure that they must follow in order to deploy them to App Platform.